 Your cookie browsing history

-Since a very large number of third-party websites use widgets provided by web platforms, web platforms may essentially know your entire browsing history via cookies, regardless of if you have signed up to or even visited the web platform before.
+Since a considerable number of third-party websites use widgets provided by web platforms, web platforms may essentially know your entire browsing history via cookies, regardless of if you have signed up to or even visited the web platform before.

-If the web platform you are using notices that your browser fingerprint profile has a completely blank browsing history, that fact is a potential red flag that may affect your success rates.
+If the web platform you are using notices that your browser fingerprint profile has an entirely blank browsing history, that fact is a potential red flag that may affect your success rates.

 CookieRobot solves this problem by automatically visiting websites that contain a tracking widget from the web platform you are using, then staying on each website for a certain amount of time.